 Along with the decision to produce leeks, you must also decide whether to grow them from seedlings or from seed.
-This is in addition to the type of leeks you want to produce, as well as the ground conditions and other factors that are required for a successful production.
-This post will go through these and other information regarding growing leeks.
+This is in addition to the type of leeks you want to produce, as well as the ground conditions and other factors that are required for successful production.

 Leeks will grow in a broad range of soil conditions, but there are certain guidelines to follow in order to develop a strong, robust crop of top leeks – as with other plants, of course.